kittylyst/fighting-animals/README.md

 ## Running the project

-In the deploy directory are a docker-compose YAML file and a collector config.
+In the `deploy/` directory are a docker-compose YAML file and a collector config.

 ```shell
 docker-compose up
 ```

+The entrypoint service can then be hit on `:8080`

+The Jaeger instance is available on `:16686`

 ## Known Issues